Rent safe and private dog parks hosted by locals

 Use positive reinforcement to create strong habits.

 "Train young and work to create neutral socialization rather than constant exposure/expectation to be friendly with people and other dogs.
-Best for active owners and owners who can commit time to play both physically and mentally engaging, stimulating activities."
+Best for active owners and owners who can commit time to play both physically and mentally engaging, stimulating enrichment activities."
 (Megan)

 Frequently Asked Questions about the German Shepherd Dog